 They like any location where they may hide beneath boards, logs, rocks, or even abandoned animal burrows.

-As their name implies, much of their food will consist of rodents, but they also consume birds, frogs, and lizards.
-They will wait to strike, constrict, and swallow their victim until they spot it.
+As their name implies, rodents are their main food source, but they also consume birds, frogs, and lizards.
+They wait to strike, constrict, and swallow their victims until they spot them.

 22. Northern Green Rat Snake